rene-dekker/mailjet/README.md

 # Mailjet Playground

-Import this as a maven project.
+Import this as a maven project. <br />
-Change the keys in the java class.
+Change the keys in the java class. <br />
-Run the java class as a Java application.
+Run the java class as a Java application. <br />